 - federal government guidelines on the recognition of sex and gender (June 2013)

 - changes to Medicare to remove gender from item numbers for medical procedures (July 2013)

-- improved, but still deeply flawed, Victorian guidelines on decision making around the treatment of intersex infants, children and adolescents (February 2013)
+- improved, but still deeply flawed, Victorian guidelines on decision making around the treatment of infants, children and adolescents with intersex variations (February 2013)

 OII Australia is a not-for-profit company, recognised by the Australian Taxation Office as a charitable Public Benevolent Institution.
 It is primarily resourced out of the voluntary contributions of members, along with limited project contracts.
 We receive no public or philanthropic funds.